 15 Ways to Use Sprouted Flaxseed

+Seeds, as small as they can be, are some of the most highly nutritious foods.
 All of that power in a tiny package provides the seed everything it needs to grow into a strong plant, and you can enjoy those same advantages by incorporating them into your diet.

 But because sprouting flax (and other superfood seeds like chia) tends to make them go gooey, they are notoriously difficult for the home sprouter.